cmudrc/remote-community-resilience-paper/README.md

 ## Overview

-This repository contains all code, data links, and analysis scripts used in the PiperABM paper submitted to INCOSE.
+This repository contains all code, data links, and analysis scripts used in the paper "Agent-Based Modeling for the Evaluation of Community Resilience In Silico" submitted to [Engineering Reports](https://onlinelibrary.wiley.com/journal/25778196).
 The project is structured to allow users to run full simulations, explore existing results, and reproduce the analysis presented in the paper.

 ## Repository Structure
 ```